MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 1. **Inline help text**.
 Provides info critical to the task at hand.
 2. **Link to article**.
 Provides a quick pathway to official documentation so you can learn more.
-3. **Help bubble and tooltips**.
-Provide on-the-spot help if you encounter potentially unfamiliar concepts or need additional information about a setting (such as the effect of different values).
+3. **Help bubble**.
+Provides on-the-spot help if you encounter potentially unfamiliar concepts or need additional information about a setting (such as the effect of different values).
 Some bubbles may also include links to additional content.

 ## Modern self-help powered by AI